-The initial margin amount is derived from the simple summation of the calculated Delta Margin, Vega Margin and Curvature Margin within each asset category.
+26 The initial margin amount is derived from the simple summation of the calculated delta margin, vega margin, curvature margin and the base correlation margin (only present in the credit (qualifying) risk class) within each risk class.

-See eg ISDA SIMM Methodology, version 2.5A (May 2023).
+27 See eg ISDA, SIMM Methodology, version 2.6 (September 2023).